Do I contribute to the “African stereotype”?

 I’ve only been to five African countries: South Africa, Swaziland, Zimbabwe, Zambia, and Mozambique.
 Five of 54.
 9%.
 How could I possibly give a proper representation of the entire continent of Africa?
 But I’m sure some people read my blog and attribute what I write to all of Africa.
 From now on, know that I am writing from the perspective of someone living and volunteering in South Africa (and that doesn’t even begin to address the vast cultural differences within this country).

 Let’s focus on South Africa for a moment

 We need to find a way to balance the good and the bad.
-Tell the whole story instead of the single story.
+Tell the whole story instead of a single story.
 Change the bad, celebrate the good.
 Make sure people help the less fortunate in Africa, but also acknowledge the accomplishments and successes of Africa.
-Stop the spread of HIV/AIDS and malaria (diseases that have simple treatments but needlessly kill millions every year because of lack of access) but also acknowledge that not everyone on this continent is HIV positive.
+Stop the spread of HIV/AIDS, malaria, and the like, but also acknowledge that not everyone on this continent is sick.

 Am I part of the problem?

 It’s easy for me as a Peace Corps volunteer to facilitate the “African Stereotype” and continue telling the single story, and I worry that I have not always given a complete picture of South Africa on my blog.
 I write about the kids who are underweight (because there are many), but I don’t write about the few children who are overweight.
 As a health worker, I spend a lot of time thinking about the people who are sick, and ways to stop others from getting sick, so I don’t spend enough time focusing on the ways in which my community members are already healthy.
 I write about the food shortages in my village but I don’t write that I went to Starbucks in Pretoria last month.
 I write about the programs that I run, but I don’t always write about the programs started by local South Africans who are working to improve their community from within.